-Our Score View looks simple, but is loaded with powerful tools that make working with sheet music easier.
+Our Score View is loaded with powerful tools that make working with sheet music even better.

-The Score View can be broken into the following main sections:
+The Score View can be broken into five main sections:

-The main section of the Score View is dedicated to your sheet music.
-Turn pages by swiping, or by tapping on the left and right side of the screen.
+The main section of the Score View displays your sheet music.
+Turn pages by swiping naturally, or by tapping on the left and right side of the screen.

-- Quick Jumps: Quick jumps like this will appear in your score viewer’s margins when you reach a repeat, Coda, D.S. or D.C. symbol.
-Just tap the button to skip straight backward or forward to the target of that symbol.
+- Quick Jumps: When you reach a Repetition, Coda, D.S. or D.C. symbol, a Quick Jump icon like this will appear in your margins.
+Just tap the button to skip straight to the right measure.

-- Score Lookup: Enote scores let you quickly reference the full score from any measure in your instrumental part.
-Just hold your finger on the measure you’d like to compare and tap the button to call up a preview of the work's full score.
+- Score Lookup: You can quickly reference the full score from your instrumental part using Score Lookup.
+Just hold your finger on the measure you’d like to compare and tap the button to preview the same movement in the Full Score.

-The top-right section of the Score View contains tools for adjusting the setup and contents of your score.
+The top-right of the Score View contains tools for adjusting the contents of your score.

 - Full Screen: